andrea-giampieri-univpm/artificial-neuron/README.md

 # artificial-neuron
-matlab implementation (euler method or heun method for ode) of artificial neuron with spike burst generation based on Deng B research https://www.math.unl.edu/~bdeng1/
+matlab implementation (euler method or heun method for ode) of artificial neuron with spike burst generation in collaboration with Bellante luca based on Prof. Deng Bo research https://www.math.unl.edu/~bdeng1/